Historical Origins

 The first legislation to combat the phenomenon of money laundering dates back to Decree-Law No 143 of 3 May 1991, subsequently converted into Law No 197 of 5 July 1991, with the following wording: "Provvedimenti per la limitazione dell'uso del contante e per prevenire l'uso del sistema."

 Among other innovations, there was certainly the one related to the obligation to identify customers, several collaborations between professionals and investigative authorities are established.
-Hence the principle of 'Know Your Customer', with the consultant/intermediary being allowed to know his customer, providing the competent authorities with 'active cooperation' (which helps, not omits).
+Hence, the principle of 'Know Your Customer' is that the consultant/intermediary is allowed to know his customer and provide the competent authorities with 'active cooperation' (which helps, not omits).
 Finally, the allocation of three types of forms of reporting for suspicious transactions, an activity that requires the obliged parties to send the authorities information on those customers who present anomalies concerning their identity (country of origin, politically exposed persons, etc.) or on what they are transferring: ordinary reporting, simplified reporting, enhanced reporting.
-The regulatory reference which, however, represents the core of the anti-money laundering legislation, as it regulates the definitions, the subjects involved, the types of changes, the acquisition, the recording, the storage of anti-money laundering documentation, is undoubtedly given by Legislative Decree 231 of 21 November 2007, implementation of Directive 2005/60/EU (3 AMLD - Third Anti-Money Laundering Directive).
+The regulatory reference which, however, represents the core of the anti-money laundering legislation, as it regulates the definitions, the subjects involved, the types of changes, the acquisition, the recording, and the storage of anti-money laundering documentation, is undoubtedly given by Legislative Decree 231 of 21 November 2007, implementation of Directive 2005/60/EU (3 AMLD - Third Anti-Money Laundering Directive).

 Italian Criminal Code

-• Predicate offense: the commission of this offense requires the commission of a previous offense (different from this one is terrorism financing - FT).
+- Predicate offense: The commission of this offense requires the commission of a previous offense (different from this one, which is terrorism financing - FT).